The Best Scuba Diving in Texas – 15 Gorgeous Dive Spots

 The Texas Clipper near South Padre Island

-The Texas Chipper offers the best scuba diving in Texas for people who love to explore sunken ships.
+The Texas Chipper offers the best scuba diving in Texas for people who love to explore sunken ships and do some wreck diving.
 The Texas Chipper was a historical ship that served under the U.S.S.
 Queens.
 It used to transport troops during World War II and now lies underwater nearly 17 miles from the coast of South Padre Island.
 It is the United States’ third-biggest artificial reef.

 The diving experience is memorable since you can explore multiple levels of the Texas Clipper.
 The large size of the ship makes it fun to dive since it is basically like exploring a huge underwater museum.
 The colorful underwater world may require several trips to fully admire.